-5. The Clarkston Town Council's certificate of approval;
+The Clarkston Town Council's certificate of approval;

-6. The town engineer's certificate of approval;
+The Town engineer's certificate of approval;

-7. The town attorney's certificate of approval;
+The Town attorney's certificate of approval;

-8. A space in the lower left-hand corner of the drawing for the county recorder's use;
+A space in the lower left-hand corner of the drawing for the County Recorder's use;

-9. The board of health certificate of approval in cases where sewage disposal will be through the use of individual waste disposal systems.
+The Board of Health certificate of approval in cases where sewage disposal will be through the use of individual waste disposal systems.

-D. Submittal: The final plat shall be submitted for approval with a title opinion by a licensed abstract company showing the names of the owner or owners of the subdivision and any encumbrances on the property.
+Submittal: The final plat shall be submitted for approval with a title opinion by a licensed abstract company showing the names of the owner or owners of the subdivision and any encumbrances on the property.

-E. Utility Easement Approval: The final plat shall show all utility easements required for the installation and maintenance of utilities needed to serve the subdivision.
-The final plat shall not be approved by the town engineer until the subdivider obtains the signature of an officer of every utility company providing utility services in the town, which signature shall indicate that the utility easement is in a form acceptable to the utility company's plans for providing services in the subdivision.
+Utility Easement Approval: The final plat shall show all utility easements required for the installation and maintenance of utilities needed to serve the subdivision.
+The final plat shall not be approved by the Town engineer until the subdivider obtains the signature of an officer of every utility company providing utility services in the Town, which signature shall indicate that the utility easement is in a form acceptable to the utility company's plans for providing services in the subdivision.
 (Ord.
 22-06, 8-16-2022)

 11-4-4: REVIEW BY THE TOWN ENGINEER:

 The Town engineer shall review the final plat and construction plans and determine compliance with the engineering and surveying standards and criteria set forth in the most current version of the Clarkston Town Manual of Design and Construction Standards and all other applicable ordinances of the Town and the State of Utah.
-It is incumbent on the design engineer to fully familiarize themselves with the most current version of the Clarkston Town Manuel of Design and Construction Standards and prepare plans and plats accordingly.
-If, upon initial review, the town engineer deems the construction plans or plat to be deficient or incomplete, the plans will be returned to the subdivider/design engineer for revisions.
-As the culinary water and sanitary sewer authority, the town engineer shall review the construction plans for compliance with the water and sewer master plan of the town and the overall impact the development is expected to have on those systems.
-The town engineer shall sign the final plat if the town engineer finds that the subdivision and the construction plans fully comply with the improvement standards required by this chapter, that the survey description is correct, that the current water and sewer systems with any proposed improvements are adequate to meet the needs of the development, and that all easements are correctly described and located.
-The town engineer shall complete a review of the plat and construction plans within thirty (30) days after being submitted for review to the engineer, unless a longer time is necessary for good cause.
-If the final plat and construction plans comply, the town engineer shall provide written approval and forward the plat to the town attorney.
-If the final plat or the construction plans do not comply, the town engineer shall return the plat to the subdivider with comment.
+It is incumbent on the design engineer to fully familiarize themselves with the most current version of the Clarkston Town Manual of Design and Construction Standards and prepare plans and plats accordingly.
+If, upon initial review, the Town engineer deems the construction plans or plat to be deficient or incomplete, the plans will be returned to the subdivider/design engineer for revisions.
+As the culinary water and sanitary sewer authority, the Town engineer shall review the construction plans for compliance with the water and sewer master plan of the Town and the overall impact the development is expected to have on those systems.
+The Town engineer shall sign the final plat if the Town engineer finds that the subdivision and the construction plans fully comply with the improvement standards required by this chapter, that the survey description is correct, that the current water and sewer systems with any proposed improvements are adequate to meet the needs of the development, and that all easements are correctly described and located.
+The Town engineer shall complete a review of the plat and construction plans within thirty (30) days after being submitted for review to the engineer, unless a longer time is necessary for good cause.
+If the final plat and construction plans comply, the Town engineer shall provide written approval and forward the plat to the Town attorney.
+If the final plat or the construction plans do not comply, the Town engineer shall return the plat to the subdivider with comment.
 (Ord.
 22-06, 8-16-2022)

 11-4-5: REVIEW BY THE TOWN ATTORNEY: